by Dr. Amy Shah, MD

 Of course, though, many women ignore these hunger cues causing the signals to get even louder.
 Or, worse, we try to ignore them, then fail and binge later, then follow that up with under-eating and starvation again.
 And guess what?
 That vicious cycle can throw your hormones out of whack and even halt ovulation.

 In animal studies, after two weeks of intermittent fasting, female rats stopped having menstrual cycles and their ovaries shrunk while experiencing more insomnia than their male counterparts (though the male rats did experience lower testosterone production).
-(6) Unfortunately, there are very few human studies looking at the differences between intermittent fasting for men and women, but the animal studies confirm our suspicion: Intermittent fasting can sometimes throw off a woman’s hormonal balance, cause fertility problems and exacerbate eating disorders like anorexia, bulimia and binge eating disorder.
+(6) Unfortunately, there are very few human studies looking at the differences between intermittent fasting for men and women, but the animal studies confirm our suspicion: Intermittent fasting for long periods of time can sometimes throw off a woman’s hormonal balance, cause fertility problems and exacerbate eating disorders like anorexia, bulimia and binge eating disorder.

 But there is a solution …